Denis McCullough: President of IRB and Easter Rising

 It has been argued that as president of the Irish Republican Brotherhood at the time of the Easter Rising, the title President of the Irish Republic was by rights his, and not Patrick Pearse's.
-However, as he had no real role in the planning of the insurrection, and was not in the vicinity of Dublin, where it was clear the leadership would need to be, it is understandable that Pearse was given the title instead.
-McCullough's decision not to fight in the Easter Rising lost him his pre-eminent position among Belfast republicans.
+However, as he had no real role in the planning of the insurrection and was not in the vicinity of Dublin, where it was clear the leadership would need to be, it is understandable that Pearse was given the title instead.
+McCullough's decision not to fight in the Easter Rising cost him his pre-eminent position among Belfast republicans.
 One, Sean Cusack, later said that he told McCullough, "we all felt he had, to some extent, let us down".

 War of Independence and Treaty

-McCullough felt he was sidelined during the Rising, and left the IRB.
+McCullough felt he was sidelined during the Rising and left the IRB.
 He was an ordinary volunteer in the Irish War of Independence (1919–1921), during which he was arrested and imprisoned by the British several times and held for long periods.
 He was imprisoned from May 1918 to March 1919 and again from September 1920 to January 1921 and finally from late January to December 1921.

-In early 1922 he was sent by Michael Collins to America to liaise between the IRB and its American sister organisation Clan na Gael.
+In early 1922, he was sent by Michael Collins to America to liaise between the IRB and its American sister organisation Clan na Gael.